 Winc is dedicated to ensuring a fair and safe working environment as a fundamental right for all employees within our business and across our supply chain.

 Winc expects suppliers to adopt sound labour practices and to treat their employees fairly in accordance with local laws and regulations regarding labour and employment.
 Winc expects its suppliers to adhere to the following requirements:

-Suppliers will not use forced, bonded or involuntary prison labour.
-Workers are not required to lodge `deposits’ or their identity papers with the employer and are free to leave once their shift ends or after giving their employer reasonable notice.
+Suppliers will not use forced, bonded, or involuntary prison labour.
+Workers are not required to lodge “deposits” or their identity papers with the employer and are free to leave once their shift ends or after giving their employer reasonable notice.
 Before entering into employment, employers are to provide workers with understandable information about their rights, responsibilities, and employment conditions.

 Suppliers shall respect the rights of workers to associate, organise and bargain collectively in a legal and peaceful manner.
 Suppliers shall ensure that employee representatives are not discriminated against and have access to carry out their representative functions in the workplace.

 Where the right to freedom of association and collective bargaining is restricted under law, suppliers must not hinder the development of parallel means for independent and free association and bargaining.